 The AA Ombudsperson offers confidential services to all faculty, staff, and student employees in a safe and welcoming environment.
 Exceptions to this confidentiality are made with the permission of the visitor, or if it is a violation of University policy or the law, or if there is a perceived imminent risk to self or others.
 The position does not advocate on behalf of any one person or group, but will advocate for an unbiased process and consider the rights and concerns of all those involved.
 The AA Ombudsperson communicates with various representatives and offices to respond to and help resolve concerns in a timely manner.
-In May of 2016, the reporting line of the AA Ombudsperson was transferred under the Senior Vice Provost for Academic and Faculty Support.
+The AA Ombudsperson is housed within the Office of the Senior Vice Provost for Academic and Faculty Support.